iiasa/Condor_run_R/configuring.md

 > Custom [`ClassAds`] may have been defined on the EPs that allow you select their capabilities on a more fine-grained level via requirement expressions.
 For example a `ClassAdd` that advertises the availability of a particular version of a language interpreter.
 The [`GAMS_VERSION`](#gams_version) configuration setting is an example thereof, and when set it is added to the list of configured `REQUIREMENTS`.

 > [!NOTE]
 > The `"BundleCache"` requirement is always added to the list of requirements.
-This ensures that only execute points that advertise the capability to cache bundles are sent bundles.
+This ensures that only execution points that advertise the capability to cache bundles are sent bundles.

 > [!NOTE]
 > Expressions containing a `$(JOB)` job number expansion are dropped when seeding but remain included during the actual submission.